mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ========================== 3 passed in 0.08 seconds ===========================
 {% endhighlight %}

+We can alway launch tests manually:

+{% highlight bash %}
+(md_analytics) [mdyzma@devbox md_analytics]$ python -m pytest
+{% endhighlight %}

+Additionally we can add `--cov=md_analytics tests/` flag, which indicate source code location and tests location for test coverage package.
+Flag instructs pytest to create test coverage report, which can be further used by third party software (i.e. Jenkins or special services like [coveralls.io](https://coveralls.io)).

-It is nice feature, but our application will be tested on TravisCI server using command from `.travis.yml` (see [here](#continuous-integration)).
+Having all command line features integrated into one common interface is alway a good thing and helps other developers to understand code and join the project faster.
+However at this point our application will be tested on TravisCI server using command from `.travis.yml` (see [here](#continuous-integration)).

 # Heroku deployment

 For deployment we will use Heroku service.
-It is good practice to stage changes first and check consistency, and after acceptance tests pass, promote staged application to the production, where it is accessible for users.
+It is good practice to stage changes first and check consistency and after acceptance tests pass, to promote staged application to the production.
+Production is "live" application accessible for users.
 To achieve that we have to create two separate applications.
-But first we have to add to our application files required by Heroku:
+Heroku implemented "quick deploy" button, which is specified in root directory.
+File `app.json` contains all information necessary to copy files and deploy application.

+__app.json__
-{% highlight bash %}
+{% highlight json %}
-# app.json - for "single-button" deployment

 {
   "name": "MD Analytics",
   "description": "Python-Flask app, which displays social media accounts data analysis.",